 Identify S.M.A.R.T.
 (Specific, Measurable, Attainable, Relevant and Time-Based) objectives for the employee based on the supervisor/employee performance planning discussion.
-S.M.A.R.T. objectives define "WHAT" job responsibilities (goals) that need to be achieved throughout the review period using skills and knowledge.
+S.M.A.R.T. objectives define "WHAT" job responsibilities (tasks) that need to be achieved throughout the review period using skills and knowledge.

 Write a performance objective so that both parties understand its meaning and will know whether progress has been made or whether objective has been reached.
 In setting the objectives, be as specific as possible using quantitative (e.g., numbers, data, quotas, dates) and/or qualitative measures.
 The number of objectives should be based on the outcomes of the performance planning discussion; objectives may be added and/or modified as necessary throughout the review period.

-Part 1: Performance Planning — Competency
+Performance Planning — Competency

 Competencies describe, very specifically, the skills, behaviors, and personal characteristics the employee is expected to exhibit in accomplishing job responsibilities.